Review of “SafeSpace – a space to talk about a crime that affected you”

 5) Early evidence of the impact Safe Space has had

-It will be apparent from this report that without videos and text messages having been transmitted between actual victims and offenders, it is not possible to provide evidence of the impact of SafeSpace.
+It will be apparent from this report that without videos and text messages having been transmitted between actual victims and offenders, it is not possible to provide evidence of the impact of SafeSpace.6) A summary of the key lessons that have come out of the experience

 In March 2012 the following summary/opinion was circulated by SafeSpace project management to a number of people involved in SafeSpace: